jwulf/mt-8.6-mr/README.md

 ## Background

 This came up while addressing a customer support issue ([SUPPORT-25519](https://jira.camunda.com/browse/SUPPORT-25519)).
-Unauthenticated workers were not backing off and their polling cause denial-of-service of the gateway.
+Unauthenticated workers were not backing off and their polling caused denial-of-service of the gateway.

 In implementing a backoff on UNAUTHENTICATED, I needed to create a test case that creates the backpressure signal of UNAUTHENTICATED when the worker is not authorized.